RyanRothweiler/VirbelaExercise1/Exercise1/EXERCISE_1.md

 # Information and Usage
 - All optional challenges implemented.
 - Project is in 2020.3.47f1
-- Playmode and Edit mode test are included.
+- Playmode and Edit mode tests are included.
 - Save file
 	- Press S during gameplay to save.
-	- Save file is written to C:\Users\{user}\AppData\LocalLow\DefaultCompany\VirbelaExercise1RyanRothweiler
+	- Save file is written to C:\Users\user\AppData\LocalLow\DefaultCompany\VirbelaExercise1RyanRothweiler
 	- Save file will be automatically loaded on start, if it exists.
 Delete file to prevent it from loading.
 	- Save file will save and load all HighlightItems.
 Even ones placed manually in the scene.
 This can result in duplicating objects if they're not deleted before loading.
 This is an improvement that could be made to the save system.
 - There are four radial spawners in the scene.